 What is Fillit?

-Fillit is a prepaid card service that allows users to transfer money from their accounts or other merchants such as betting companies and others on a plastic or virtual Fillit Prepaid Mastercard® and allows them to use this card as any other worldwide payment card.
+Fillit is a prepaid card service that allows users to transfer money from their accounts or other merchants such as e-shops and others on a plastic or virtual Fillit Prepaid Mastercard® and allows them to use this card as any other worldwide payment card.
 Fillit.eu and Fillit trademarks belong to Streamflow EOOD, a company based in Bulgaria, founded in 2014.

 The Easier Way To Manage

 Looking for a home for your money because you don’t have a bank account?
 Does your employer want to pay you via bank transfer?
 Would you like to keep some of your spending money separate from your current account and credit card?

 Fillit Mastercard has the answer for you:

 From everyday shopping and paying bills and monthly subscriptions, to topping-up a

 mobile phone or sending money overseas Fillit prepaid cards are the quick and easy

 All you’ll need to do to get one is provide proof of your identity and your address when you order the Fillit Prepaid card.